 Once these areas of discrepancy are identified, a root cause analysis (RCA) can be conducted to pinpoint variation in standard practice.
 For example, a higher incidence of patient falls in a specific area of the hospital may indicate a problem with flooring or a need for one-on-one education of certain staff.
 Many tools are available to assist with an RCA but in general a predetermined protocol is used that collects data and recreates the event.
-This information is then analyzed to determine how and why there was an error or discrepancy and, more importantly, develop a plan to address and prevent future events.33
+This information is then analyzed to determine how and why there was an error or discrepancy and, more importantly, develop a plan to address and prevent future events.33 measure's desired performance be evidence-based, precisely specified for its data source, feasible and reliable to ensure that results can be repeated across those being measured, and validly reflect evidence-based care.
+Across many of these uses, transparency is considered a necessary component where the results of the measures are available to the public to enable comparisons and informed decision-making.34 Examples of accountability programs with the goal of transparency are discussed later under Current Activities.

 Other measures are developed to assess performance and promote accountability of an individual or organization.
-Accountability uses can include public reporting, accreditation, licensure, certification, pay-forperformance or incentive-based payment among others.
-More so than with quality improvement measures, it is critical that when used for accountability the measure's desired performance be evidence-based,
+Accountability uses can include public reporting, accreditation, licensure, certification, pay-for-performance or incentive-based payment among others.
+More so than with quality improvement measures, it is critical that when used for accountability the